 The Northeast/Central Louisiana Regional Tumor Registry is responsible for abstracting every newly diagnosed cancer in the twelve parishes in northeast Louisiana and the eight parishes in central Louisiana.
-The Registry participates
+The Registry participates in cancer research with the state organization, and is a clinical site for Medical Information students from Louisiana Tech University.

-Ms. Judy Thomas, Director, (318) 342-1840 Chemistry and Natural Sciences Building 221
+Ms. Mary Melanie Byargeon, Director, (318) 342-1840 Chemistry and Natural Sciences Building 221